pynamodb/PynamoDB/docs/conditional.rst

 Conditional Operations
 ======================

-Some DynamoDB operations (UpdateItem, PutItem, DeleteItem) support the inclusion of conditions.
-The user can supply a condition to be evaluated by DynamoDB before the operation is performed.
+Some DynamoDB operations support the inclusion of conditions.
+The user can supply a condition to be evaluated by DynamoDB before an item is modified (with save, update and delete) or before an item is included in the result (with query and scan).
 See the `official documentation <https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/WorkingWithItems.html#WorkingWithItems.ConditionalUpdate>`_ for more details.

 Suppose that you have defined a `Thread` Model for the examples below.